Educators & Coaches9 min readUpdated Apr 18, 2026

 Old exams outweigh the current syllabus

-Fix: tell Cowork explicitly that the syllabus is the anchor document and review the plan before drafting.
+Fix: tell Cowork explicitly that the current syllabus is the anchor document and review the plan before drafting.

 Scans are unreadable